-Melflufen is a novel peptide-drug conjugate that rapidly delivers a cytotoxic payload into tumor cells.
+Melflufen is a first-in-class anti-cancer peptide-drug conjugate that rapidly delivers an alkylating payload into tumor cells.
 Melflufen is rapidly taken up by myeloma cells due to its high lipophilicity and is immediately cleaved by peptidases to deliver an entrapped hydrophilic alkylator payload.
 Melflufen is an investigational drug and is not approved for commercial use.

 Each year, approximately three in every 10,000 people are diagnosed with multiple myeloma*.
 While multiple myeloma can affect people of any age, the average age of diagnosis is 70 years of age.
 As there is no cure for multiple myeloma, a key focus of treatment is extending and improving the quality of life for patients.
 Melflufen is being developed for the treatment of patients with relapsed and refractory multiple myeloma.

 Melflufen is currently being evaluated in the fully enrolled pivotal phase 2-study called HORIZON (OP-106) and the company has initiated the preparation for submitting a New Drug Application (NDA) for accelerated approval of melflufen with FDA.

 The phase 3 clinical study (OCEAN, OP-103) is currently enrolling and has been approved under the US Food and Drug Administration’s Special Protocol Assessment.
 In the OCEAN study, melflufen is compared directly against the current standard of care in patients with relapsed or refractory multiple myeloma.